-In 2023-2024, members are encouraged to continue to:
+In 2024, members were encouraged to continue to:

 - Align with global standards and frameworks to assist in defining associated emissions across insurance/reinsurance in underwriting, and identify global and domestic methodologies and frameworks that can assist in defining associated emissions across insurance/reinsurance claims supply chains. - Align with the PCAF Standard to measure and disclose GHG emissions associated to insurance and reinsurance underwriting portfolios (insurance-associated emissions) no later than 2024.